RedVoxInc/Skyfall/README.md

 ## Getting started

 ### 1. Download the RedVox Skyfall data
-To begin, download the Skyfall data from [the Redvox website](http://redvox.io/@/3f3f).
-Under "RedVox Report", you will find "Download Report Data" towards the end.
+To begin, download the Skyfall dataset from [the Redvox website](https://redvox.io/#/reports/3f3f).
+Next to "Additional Products", you will a link to download the data.
+A zip file will start to download.

 Visit [RedVox](https://www.redvoxsound.com/) for more information on infrasound collection with a smartphone.